דלג לתוכן

 4. What to Pay Attention To

-0frommain-- this signals successful execution to the operating system - Always include
+• Make sure to return 0 from main -- this signals successful execution to the operating system

 This exercise establishes the basic workflow you will use throughout the course: write code, compile with strict warning flags, and run.
 Get comfortable with this cycle early on.